Reception and criticism of WhatsApp security and privacy features: ProPublica investigation

 In September 2021, ProPublica published an extensive investigation into WhatsApp's use of outside contractors and artificial intelligence systems to examine user communication, and its collaboration with law enforcement.
 The investigation includes information from a complaint filed by a whistleblower with the U.S. Securities and Exchange Commission.
 Internal WhatsApp company documents revealed Facebook's considerable efforts to brand WhatsApp as "a paragon of privacy".

 WhatsApp employs around 1000 contractors in their 20s and 30s, via Accenture, at offices in Austin, Texas, Dublin and Singapore.
 Their job is to review content reported by WhatsApp users, and pay starts at $16.50/hour.
 When a user flags a message they've received, it and the previous four messages are decrypted and sent to this content review team.
 A reviewer has less than a minute to decide whether to do nothing, place the user on a watch list, or ban them.
 Due to pranks, ambiguous content, language nuances and translation errors, the process is prone to misunderstandings.

-WhatsApp also uses artificial intelligence systems to scan unencrypted data collected from users (profile image and status; phone number, IMEI and OS; names and images of the user's WhatsApp groups; a list of the user's electronic devices; any Facebook or Instgram accounts) and compares it against suspicious patterns or terms and images previously deemed abusive.
+WhatsApp also uses artificial intelligence systems to scan unencrypted data collected from users (profile image and status; phone number, IMEI and OS; names and images of the user's WhatsApp groups; a list of the user's electronic devices; any Facebook or Instagram accounts) and compares it against suspicious patterns or terms and images previously deemed abusive.

 WhatsApp shares message metadata with law enforcement agencies such as the Department of Justice.
 If legally required, or at its own discretion (such as for investigating Facebook leaks), it can provide critical location or account information, or real-time data on the recipients messaged a target subject.
 WhatsApp message metadata has been used to help jail people such as whistleblower Natalie Edwards.
 In 2020, WhatsApp reported 400,000 instances of possible child-exploitation imagery to the National Center for Missing & Exploited Children.

+2024

+2024 FTC report

+In September 2024, the Federal Trade Commission released a report summarizing 9 company responses (including from WhatsApp) to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies that found that the companies' user and non-user data practices put individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.